neebdev/WaifuGPT/README.md

 ## Simple High-level Flowchart
 ![chart](/chart.png)
 ## Release
-It was meant to be a product but I didn't release it due to ethical concerns.
-I am planing on making some of it open source here.
-You are requested to give a star to this repository.
+I will be making it open source soon.
+I'll appriciate if you give this repo a star.